1996 Australian Grand Prix: Qualifying

-Jacques Villeneuve, making his début in Formula One, took pole position.
+Jacques Villeneuve, the reigning IndyCar champion, took pole position for his first Grand Prix ahead of team mate Hill.
+The second row of the grid was taken by the two Ferrari cars, with Eddie Irvine surprisingly ahead of Michael Schumacher.

 Both Forti cars failed make the race due to the new 107% rule for qualifying, which stated that any car that qualified 107% slower than the pole time (1:38.837 in this race) would be excluded.
 The measure was introduced as excessively slow entrants presented potential safety hazards due to a high speed difference.
 Incidentally, the team had logged its best result of 7th one race earlier at the season-ending 1995 Australian Grand Prix.

 Race

+Pedro Lamy started from the pit lane due to a clutch problem, while on the formation lap Heinz-Harald Frentzen stopped with an electrical problem.
 It was an all-Williams front row with Damon Hill and debutant Jacques Villeneuve in the blue and white Rothmans cars.
+As the red lights went out, a flurry of yellow flags revealed that both Tyrrell cars had stalled meaning 16 cars actually got away.

-In the first corner.
-Hill was squeezed by Irvine, lost momentum and was overtaken by both Ferraris in the run down going into the third corner.
-Behind Hill, Alesi sliced across in front of Hakkinen and Barrichello to claim the corner and began a chain reaction of heavy braking as drivers tried to avoid colliding with one another.
-David Coulthard veered left under braking and his McLaren hit the side of Herbert's Sauber.
+In the first corner Hill momentarily lost control and slid wide, losing momentum and enabling Irvine and Schumacher to overtake through Turn 2.
+On the run down to the third corner, the field bunched to the right hand side of the track with Rubens Barrichello fending off Olivier Panis.
+This began a chain reaction of heavy braking as drivers tried to avoid colliding with one another, and David Coulthard veered left under braking and his McLaren hit the side of Johnny Herbert's Sauber.
 Herbert tried to avoid the car and braked heavily.
 Martin Brundle was behind them and unable to slow sufficiently, hitting the rear of Herbert's and Coulthard's cars and was launched into a barrel roll, ending in a sand trap at turn 3 and breaking his car in two.
 Brundle was unhurt.
 The race was halted to allow the circuit to be cleared.